 How to Get to the Amalfi Coast From Rome

-The trip from Rome to the Amalfi Coast is roughly 165 miles if you were to drive yourself or take a bus, so the best option for a day trip will again be by taking the train.
+The trip from Rome to the Amalfi Coast is roughly 165 miles if you drive yourself or take a bus, so the best option for a day trip is again to take the train.
 Although the drive is scenic and beautiful along the winding roads, we think it’s better to get to the coast as quickly as possible because there’s so much to do.

 Like getting from Rome to Pompeii, the train from Rome to the Amalfi Coast will require two separate legs.
 The first leg will take you from Rome (Roma Termini) to Naples on the high-speed rail, which will take just over an hour.
-From there, you can easily take a train from Naples to Salerno since it’s just a straight shot straight to the coast (but you can find trains to specific locations on the coast, they will just take longer).
-Once in Salerno, you can then get to any of the other cities you like.
+From there, you can easily take a train from Naples to Salerno since it’s just a straight shot straight to the coast (but you can find trains to specific locations on the coast; they will just take longer).
+Once in Salerno, you can get to any other city you like.

 What to do on the Amalfi Coast

-The Amalfi Coast is so vast and has so much to do that we really recommend spending a few days here at least.
-But that doesn’t mean it isn’t a great candidate for a day trip from Rome, but you just won’t get to see or do nearly as much as the Amalfi Coast has to offer.
-The Amalfi Coast is made up of quite a few different cities and towns, including Positano, Sorrento, Ravello, and Amalfi.
+The Amalfi Coast is vast and has so much to do that we recommend spending at least a few days here.
+But that doesn’t mean it isn’t a great candidate for a day trip from Rome, but you just won’t get to see or do nearly as much as the Amalfi Coast features.
+The Amalfi Coast comprises several cities and towns, including Positano, Sorrento, Ravello, and Amalfi.

 Depending on where you end up along the Amalfi Coast, you will have various activities at your disposal.
 One of the best day trips from Rome that we can imagine is making your way to Positano and relaxing on one of the famous beaches there.
 Or head to Ravello and get some of the best views you will find anywhere on the Amalfi Coast.